Publish ⚡️

 - the local

-binary on your machine
+gpgbinary on your machine

 A signing mechanism will be chosen based on options and directives specified,

-it can also be overriden with --signer
+it can also be overriden with --signer with one of the values:

-- Bouncy Castle library will be used for signing, PGP secret key is requiredgpg
+bc- Bouncy Castle library will be used for signing, PGP secret key is requiredgpg- a localgpgbinary will be used for signing, GPG key ID is requirednone- NO signing will take place

 Bouncy Castle